I-TECH-UW/sedish-haiti.org/README.md

 - **Purpose:** Provide robust data storage for different parts of the HIE.
 - **Configuration:** Integrated with replication settings (for Postgres) and tailored resource allocations.

-### Identity & Client Registries – Keycloak & OpenCR
-- **Purpose:** Manage user identities and client systems within the HIE.
-- **Configuration:** Environment variables specify URLs for frontend access and integration with other HIE components.

 ### Analytics Datastore – ElasticSearch
 - **Purpose:** Stores and indexes analytics data, enabling rapid query and reporting.
 - **Configuration:** Resource limits ensure that heavy data loads do not impact system performance.